Sending routing setting

 By checking this box, a header tag is added in case the recipient is changed so that the downstream server can know the original envelope recipient; for example, X-Gm-Original-To: email@example.com.

 Adding the X-Gm-Original-To header is useful if you're rerouting a copy of the message to another recipient.
-In this case, you're changing the recipient address, but the new recipient wants to know the address of the original envelope recipient.
-They can see the original envelope recipient by checking the X-Gm-Original-To header in the message.
+In this case, you're changing the recipient address, but the new recipient wants to know the address of the original envelope recipient, and can see the original envelope recipient by checking the X-Gm-Original-To header box in the message.

 0 indicates that a message is not spam: X-Gm-Spam: 0